 The integrity of software supply chains is critical to mitigating cybersecurity threats such as supply chain attacks, dependency vulnerabilities, and compromised software components.
-This subtopic focuses on mitigating security risks in software supply chains, including secure code provenance, automated vulnerability detection, and secure software development lifecycle (SDLC) methodologies.
-Proposals should integrate AI-assisted security testing and formal verification approaches, leveraging standards like ISO/IEC 27036 for supply chain security.
+This subtopic focuses on mitigating security risks in software supply chains, including secure code provenance, automated vulnerability detection, and secure software development lifecycle (SDLC) methodologies, including those related to PQC security.
+Proposals should integrate formal verification approaches or AI-assisted security testing, leveraging upcoming European and International standards for supply chain security.
 The topic is expected to:

 - Develop innovative tools for real-time software vulnerability detection and automatic patching.
-Advancing the state of automated detection techniques, incorporating dynamic analysis, AI-driven pattern recognition, predictive analytics to proactively identify security weaknesses before exploitation and self-healing mechanisms. - Enhance secure software frameworks.
-Exploring new methodologies for integrating security-by-design principles across development workflows, incorporating approaches

-- such as automated security policy enforcement, modular security components, and improved dependency management. - Improve resilience against supply chain cyber threats.
-Investigating novel mitigation strategies, including provenance tracking for software components, secure update distribution mechanisms, enhanced anomaly detection, and multi-layer defense approaches to ensure integrity and trustworthiness.
+Advancing the state of automated detection techniques, incorporating dynamic analysis, AI-driven pattern recognition, predictive analytics to proactively identify security weaknesses before exploitation and self-healing mechanisms. - Enhance secure software frameworks, including protection against the quantum threat.
+Exploring new methodologies for integrating security-by-design principles across development workflows, incorporating approaches such as automated security policy enforcement, modular security components, and improved dependency management. - Improve resilience against supply chain cyber threats.
+Investigating novel mitigation strategies, including provenance tracking for software components, secure update distribution mechanisms including protection from emerging quantum threats where relevant, enhanced anomaly detection, and multi-layer defence approaches to ensure integrity and trustworthiness.

-Enhancing the Security and Robustness of AI Models and Systems (SecureAI)
+Enhancing the Security, Privacy and Robustness of AI Models and Systems (SecureAI)

-Specific Conditions Expected EU Contribution per Project: The Commission estimates that an EU contribution of between EUR XXX and XXX million would allow these outcomes to be addressed appropriately.
+Specific Conditions Expected EU Contribution per Project: The Commission estimates that an EU contribution of between EUR 3 and 5 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
-Indicative Budget: The total indicative budget for the topic is EUR XX million.
-Type of Action: Innovation Actions (IA) Security Sensitive Topics: Some activities resulting from this topic may involve using classified background and/or producing security-sensitive results (EUCI and SEN).
-Please refer to the related provisions in section B Security - EU classified and sensitive information of the General Annexes.
+Indicative Budget: The total indicative budget for the topic is EUR 20 million.
+Type of Action: Innovation Actions Eligibility conditions The following exceptions apply: In order to achieve the expected outcomes, and safeguard the Union's strategic assets, interests, autonomy, and security, participation in this topic is limited to legal entities established in Member States and Associated Countries.
+In order to guarantee the protection of the strategic interests of the Union and its Member States, entities established in an eligible country listed above, but which are directly or indirectly controlled by a non-eligible country or by a non-eligible country entity, shall not participate in the action.
+Security Sensitive Some activities resulting from this topic may involve using classified background and/or producing security-sensitive results (EUCI and SEN).

+Topics: Please refer to the related provisions in section B Security - EU classified and sensitive information of the General Annexes.